 - Assume accountability of professional development and growth by engaging in activities to promote personal and discipline advancement.

-- Apply advanced concepts and guidelines inherent in the educator, administrator or nurse practitioner role to provide leadership and service for the enhancement of continuous quality improvement in health care.
+- Apply advanced concepts and guidelines inherent in the educator or nurse practitioner role to provide leadership and service for the enhancement of continuous quality improvement in health care.

 MS Student Learning Outcomes